-Staff of the Authority are civil servants of the State and the Authority has sanction from the Minister for Public Expenditure and Reform to employ up to 35 staff.
-An organisation chart is included in Appendix 1, which will be subject to ongoing change as the Authority develops its remit.
+Staff of the Authority are civil servants of the State and the Authority has sanction from the Minister for Public Expenditure and Reform to employ up to 39 staff.

 2.4.
-Strategic Planning, Decision Making and Performance Management values, stakeholders, strategic positioning and the risks faced.
-The process also includes public consultation.
+Strategic Planning, Decision Making and Performance Management

 Strategic direction is provided for the organisation by the Authority.
-The strategic planning process involves the preparation of a Strategy Statement every three years which is submitted to the Minister for Justice and Equality.
-The Strategy Statement is developed following detailed consideration by the Authority of its environment including its functions,
+The strategic planning process involves the preparation of a Strategy Statement every three years which is submitted to the Minister for Justice.
+The Strategy Statement is developed following detailed consideration by the Authority of its environment including its functions, values, stakeholders, strategic positioning and the risks faced.
+The process also includes public consultation.